Natalia Danesi Murray: Personal life

 In 1924, she married William Murray (died 1949), head of William Morris Agency in New York.
 They divorced in 1936.

 From 1940 to 1978, she had a relationship with Janet Flanner, from 1940 to 1944, living together in New York City, and then long-distance, Danesi Murray living in New York, Flanner in Paris.
 Flanner had also other relationships, and when Danesi Murray complained about that, Flanner replied: "You complain that I have three wives and the truth is, as you know, that I also have a husband, The New Yorker."
 In 1975, Flanner returned to New York City, permanently, to be cared for by Murray.

 She died on June 9, 1994, aged 92, at Del Mar, California.
 She was cremated and her ashes, mingled with those of Flanner, were scattered over Cherry Grove in Fire Island, where the two had met, in 1940.

 Legacy

 Natalia Danesi Murray's son, William Murray, wrote a book about growing up with her mother and the latter partner, Janet Flanner — Janet, My Mother, and Me (Simon & Schuster, 2000).

-The Janet Flanner and Natalia Danesi Murray papers, 1940–1984 are hosted at the Library of Congress.
+The Janet Flanner and Natalia Danesi Murray Papers were conveyed to the Library of Congress in 1994 and 2000 by Murray at the bequest of his mother.